Basava1514/pneumonia-viz-v1/docs/README.md

 scripts/download_data.sh fetches it (requires kaggle CLI)

 ## Notes
-- This is personal research; not for clinical use.
+- This is a research; not for clinical use.
 - Do not commit large model weights; use Hugging Face or Google Drive links.